bccbass/T3A1/BenjaminCampbell_T3A1.md

 ```

 #### filter
 The filter methods callback parameters by position are: the array element at current iteration, the current elements index, the array.
-Filter returns a new array containing all the arrays elements that evaluated to truthy from the callbacks code block:
+Filter returns a new array containing all the arrays elements that evaluate to truthy by the callbacks code block:
 ```js
 const myArray = [1,2,3,4,5,6,7,8,9,10]
 // find all odd numbers: